 Our beeswax hails from small apiaries across Canada: Ontario, Quebec, Alberta, New Brunswick.
 We source our wax from beekeepers who employ more natural methods of beekeeping in order to keep their bees as healthy as possible.
 These beekeepers use little to no toxic chemicals in the hive, and they are careful not to scorch or overheat the wax when separating out the honey.
 Starting at the hive, careful handling of the wax throughout the entire creative process is paramount in yielding excellent quality candles.

-Beehives and busy bees on a sunny day
+Beehives and busy bees on a sunny day at one of our apiary sources.

 Doug the beekeeper with a honey frame